-CERA, the CAFM Educational Research Alliance, is now accepting proposals for research questions for two surveys:
+CERA, the CAFM Educational Research Alliance, is now accepting proposals for research questions for its first survey of practice-based research network (PBRN) directors.
+The deadline for proposals is May 22.

-The surveys will collect demographic information in addition to submitted questions.
+CERA is surveying PBRN directors to increase understanding of research activities being carried out in diverse primary care practices throughout the United States and beyond.
+The survey will collect demographic information in addition to submitted questions.
 Priority will be given to proposals that are likely to result in high-quality, peer-reviewed publications.
-For the residency director survey, questions about the recent changes in graduate medical education will also be given preference.

 Researchers whose questions are included in the survey will have exclusive access to their portion of the survey results for 90 days.
 After that, the data will be made available in the CERA clearinghouse.